rianadutta/rianadutta/README.md

 ### Hi there 👋
 My name is Riana and I'm a third year software engineering student at McGill University.
 I'm interested in computer vision, data science, algorithms.
 I'm interested in exploring the applications of technology in fields like healthcare and sociology.
-I have experience in Java, Python, Bash, JavaScript, and C and have worked on several full stance projects and machine learning models.
+I have experience in Java, Python, Bash, JavaScript, and C.

 Some projects I've worked on:
 - [Movie Recommender](https://github.com/rianadutta/MovieRecommender)